rfo909/CFT/doc/Reference.md

 Can be used to create local functions inside regular functions, but mostly used to create closures and/or Dict objects / classes.

-The above vode defines a regular function, MyLambda, that returns a Lambda object, which can then be called with the .call().

 ## Block expressions summary